-A fantastic pic was posted today on @btl_ltw’s IG, depicting a SIG MCX LVAW (Low-Visibility Assault Weapon) or “Black Mamba“, nestled with an L119A2.
+A fantastic pic was posted today on @btl_ltw’s IG, depicting a UKSF SIG MCX similar to a LVAW (Low-Visibility Assault Weapon) or “Black Mamba“, nestled with an L119A2.

-It’s been known for some time that LVAWs have seen use with both CAG and UKSF, but I’ve no idea what the UKSF designation for the LVAW is – so that name will have to do for now.
+It’s been known for some time that the MCX has been in use with both CAG (and other USSOF elements) and UKSF; but I’ve no idea what the UKSF designation for it is – or how the UKSF build differs to the LVAW (which is a US designation, not UK).
+It’s likely there are multiple configurations and variations, so right now it’s hard to say.

-The interesting thing about the LVAW – aside from its sound profile – is that like other MCX variants it chambers both 556 NATO and 300 AAC Black Out rounds (or 300 BLK).
+The interesting thing about the MCX family is that it chambers both 556 NATO and 300 AAC Black Out rounds (or 300 BLK).

 That’s significant because 300 BLK delivers similar properties (e.g. stopping power) to a Soviet 7.62×39 cartridge but in 7.62×35 and – crucially – uses AR15 type magazines at their normal capacity.